Peniscola: The castle

 The castle was originally built in 1307 by the Knights Templar and then in 1319 it was taken over by the Order of Montesa, they then ceded the castle to the Supreme Pontiff.
 The castle was also where the Antipope Benedict XIII lived from 1417 until his death in 1423.
 In 1960 the castle was restored using a pastiche along with addition of new walls which were added for Anthony Mann's film El Cid which was partially filmed there.
 The town and castle of Peníscola played the role of Valencia.
 The castle is now a popular tourist attraction and the beaches and surrounding area are a popular family holiday resort.

 Music festivals

 Each summer, Peniscola hosts two music festivals: the International Festival of Ancient and Baroque Music (since 1996) and the International Jazz Festival of Peniscola (since 2004).
 At the beginning of August, a pyromusical show opens the International Festival of Ancient and Baroque Music.

 Film festival

 Peniscola hosted an annual comedy film festival that draws Spanish and foreign actors and filmmakers, and features screenings in historic venues.
-That the festival celebrates comedy is a natural fit; the city was the backdrop for Luis García Berlanga's comedic masterpiece Calabuch.
+The city was the backdrop for Luis García Berlanga's comedic masterpiece Calabuch.